 Addition refers to any new construction which increases the height or area of an existing building/structure.

 Repair is a remedial work done on any damaged or deteriorated portion/s of a building/structure to restore its original condition.

-Renovation is any physical change made on structures to increase the value, quality and to improve the aesthetic.
+Renovation is any physical change made on structures to increase their value and quality, and to improve their condition.

 Alteration is a construction in a building/structure involving changes in the materials used, partitioning and location/size of openings, structural parts, existing utilities and equipment but does not increase the overall area thereof.

 Conversion is a change in the use or occupancy of structure or any portion thereof, which has different requirements.

 Demolitions refer to the systematic dismantling or destruction of a building/structure, in whole or in part.